monkeywithacupcake/javascript30/README.md

 # javascript30
 This repo is my trip through [Wes Bos javascript30](https://javascript30.com/).
 I'm starting on 22Feb2018.

+## Day 17
+Sorting an array by something besides the first thing.
+We used band names and sorted them without the initial article.
+Since I've spent most of my coding days dealing with ugly data, this was a trick I already knew, but it was fun to use band names.

 ## Day 16
 Cool effects with movement of the mouse.